hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 This guide will help instructors set up the Discord Bot Template for HighTechU.

+## Adding Students to the HighTechU GitHub Organization

+You will need to invite each HighTechU Student to the HighTechU GitHub Organization.
+For more information, visit "[Inviting users to join your organization](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization)".

+> Note: It is important that HighTechU Students accept the invitation to join the orgnization to prevent access issues.

+## Adding Students to the HighTechU Team

+You will need to add each student to the appropriate team.
+Usually this team will reflect the current cohort.
+(For example, `Academy`).
+For more information, visit "[Adding organization members to a team](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team)".

 ## Creating the Repository

 The HighTechU Discord Bot Repository allows for GitHub users to create a new repository using this repository as a template.
 For more information, visit "[About repository templates](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template#about-repository-templates)".